MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * when you mark a card as to do for the first time and then re-check the card menu button content in the same session, the todo toggle is not properly mutated to true, etc
   * popover
     * add delay for tooltip / popover
     * fix hovering from main div to modal